gbouras13/16S_Emu_Pipeline/README.md

 snakemake -s emu.smk -c 16
 ```

-* This will run emu each sample, and will output tsvs with relative abundances "{sample}_rel-abundance.tsv" and "{sample}_rel-abundance-threshold-0.01.tsv" (in the emu_results directory).
+* This will run emu (https://gitlab.com/treangenlab/emu) on each sample, and will output tsvs with relative abundances "{sample}_rel-abundance.tsv" and "{sample}_rel-abundance-threshold-0.01.tsv" (in the emu_results directory).
 * The script will also create Krona plots for each sample in the krona directory.